amccormick2020/Painting_Application/README.md

 # Painting_Application
-August 2023 - Made with C++, CMake, OpenGL, and the GLEW and GLFW libaries.
+August 2023 - Coded with C++, OpenGL, and the GLEW and GLFW libaries.
 Executable was generated with CMake.

 Controls: